 - What is Headlights Aiming, headlight adjustment or Alignment?

-- What is the Function of horn relay and circuit?
-How the circuit and horn relay works?
+- What are the functions of the horn circuit and horn relay?